jescalan/gps/README.md

 In the ancient past days when smartphones and tablets were newfangled gadgets, it was permissible and in fact frequently advised that you create and utilize "breakpoints" for your media queries.
 In these days, it was common to have specific breakpoints that are used across the site, "desktop", "tablet", and "mobile", for example.
 And honestly, at the time it worked fine because those were the only devices that existed.
 But now that we have devices with screens of all sizes, the need for any type of device-specific breakpoints is gone.

-MPG advises that you create media queries **around the content rather than the device / screen size**.
+GPS advises that you create media queries **around the content rather than the device / screen size**.
 So generally you will size the browser window down, and just before something starts to look awkward, add a media query at that point to fix it.
 It doesn't matter if the number is clean and even, or how many other elements need to have a media query at that same number, just run it.
 Then continue doing so for all other elements on the page.

 Often times this approach will bother people because there's something mentally nice about having just a few consistent and cleanly named breakpoints.
 Us humans have a way of enjoying order and cleanliness.
 But in this case making a breakpoint whenever one is needed is actually the superior approach, as logically there is no benefit to limiting your number of breakpoints.
 In fact there is a disadvantage, which is that you need to either overcompensate at each breakpoint to ensure that the content is ok until the next one, or have areas in between breakpoints in which the content looks bad.